mchlol/todo/README.md

 ## Steps

-### Build the basic html structure
+### Build the basic html structure for the user interface

 Create the containers, headings, task bar, forms and modals etc. I've used Bootstrap so it doesn't look totally barebones, but will come back and style it nicely once I get the app functionality down.

-### Create a module for DOM logic

-Build out the task item html to get an idea of how it should basically look, add the buttons etc., then convert this into a dom function where we can create elements, set classes, append etc.
-Store this dom funtion in a module `dom.js` to be called into the `index.js` file.
+On the page will be the form to add a task, which I've put in a modal so clicking on a button will open that modal, and the user will be able to fill out the form.
+Select the form,
+`const form = document.querySelector('#add-task-form');`
+and add an event listener to run a function when the user submits the form.
+`form.addEventListener('submit', handleSubmit);`

+We will do the same thing later with editing a task.

 ### CRUD - create a task

-To create a task, the user clicks a button which brings up a modal window with a form inside.
-When the form is submitted, the input values are stored as properties on an object.
+When the above mentioned form is submitted, the input values are stored as properties on an object.
 Title, notes, due date, priority, completed status (false by default).
 There are two more special properties:
 - `id` which is set to `Date.now()` to create a unique number.
 - `category` which reads the due date the user input, and runs another function that compares the date to today's date and assigns a string like 'today' or 'overdue'.